Mike Bell (wrestler): Later career (2001–2007)

 In Eastern Wrestling Alliance, Bell and Tony DeVito reunited to form The Pasagoula Shipbuilders.
 They constantly lost to The Power Company, a tag team consisting of Dave Power and Dean Power.
-Bell won his first ever title in Ultimate Pro Wrestling, the heavyweight championship, by defeating Aaron Baker.
+Bell won his first-ever title in Ultimate Pro Wrestling, the heavyweight championship, by defeating Aaron Baker.
 He also teamed with brother Mark as Hell's Bells, where they lost to The Definition Of Pain and The Big Time.
 He was defeated by King Kong Bundy in USA Wrestling during its Mikey Whipwreck retirement show.
 He was defeated by Psycho Sam and Tom Marquez at ICW No Holds Barred.

-He was defeated by Phoenix in the North American Wrestling Alliance.
+Bell was defeated by Phoenix in the North American Wrestling Alliance.
 In the World Wrestling Alliance, he defeated Danger and Vik Dalishus, also defeating The Texas Outlaw & Dalishus while teaming with Diablo Santiago.
 He also defeated Ronnie Garvin.
 At Assault Championship Wrestling, he defeated Shamir Hussein and Luis Ortiz.
 At Ohio Valley Wrestling, he lost to Big Bad John and the tag team Adrenaline.
 Hell's Bell's were defeated by Johnny Jeter & Seven, and Bell lost a 2,500 Dollar Battle Royale.
 At Defiant Pro Wrestling, he was defeated by his former partner Tony DeVito.
 His final match was at Ultimate Pro Wrestling, a four corners match, where he was defeated by Kid Vicious, on January 27, 2007.

 Death

-On December 14, 2008, he was found dead at a rehabilitation facility in Costa Mesa, California.
-It was ruled that he died of an inhalation-induced heart attack brought on by inhalation of difluoroethane in Dust-Off, a compressed gas product used for cleaning objects such as computer keyboards.
+On December 14, 2008, Bell was found dead at a rehabilitation facility in Costa Mesa, California.
+It was ruled that he died of an inhalation-induced heart attack brought on by inhalation of difluoroethane in Dust-Off, a compressed gas product used for cleaning objects such as computer keyboards which is sometimes abused for its intoxicating effects.
 Bell was 37 years old.